ar2labs/MyOpenLab/README.md

 # MyOpenLab BR Community

 This is a hard fork of the parent project [MyOpenLab](http://myopenlab.org) to bring support to Brazilian students and teachers in their native language (other languages ​​are supported), as well as using modern development practices and tools.
-The MyOpenLab project was initiated by Carmelo Daniel Salafia, a German developer, in 2006.
-In 2017, the development was handed over to Robinson Javier Velásquez, a Spanish developer.
+MyOpenLab is a graphical element-based development program aimed at simulating and modeling physical, electronic and control systems.
+It is a free tool whose project was started by Carmelo Daniel Salafia and transferred in 2017 to current programmer Javier Velásquez.
+This tool is available free of charge under a GNU General Public License in Spanish, English, German and Brazilian.

 The original sources were downloaded from <https://sourceforge.net/p/myopenlab3/code/HEAD/tree/>.